Magnetic Resonance Imaging (MRI)

 What Will I Be Doing as an MRI Technologist?

-Today’s MRI Technologists are responsible for many important tasks, including:
+Today’s MRI Technologists are responsible for many essential tasks, including:

 - Preparing patients for procedures and obtaining, reviewing, and integrating patient history and supporting clinical data